anthony-devarti/mindreader/pseudocode.md

     //case breaks?
     //probably want to get everything working with this section just being plain text at first, then work on this part later
-    //a shuffler function like this? https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array ]
+    //a shuffler function like this? https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array
+    //no need to make each number show a unique symbol.
+They can all be truly randomized and associated to a specific number.
+]

 shuffler(){